IwanThomas/Udacity-Data-Analysis-Nanodegree/Project-3/README.md

-In this project, I choose the map of London from https://www.openstreetmap.org and used data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data.
+In this project, I choose the map of London from https://www.openstreetmap.org and used data munging techniques to clean the OpenStreetMap data.
 Finally, I uploaded the cleaned data to SQL for querying.

 In this project I:
 - parsed, audited and cleaned a large XML file